- Ready to invest in a much beloved multi-media conglomerate?

 After settling on your trading budget, you need to decide whether to buy shares, ETFs, or both.
 Buying DIS stock means all your money is in one company.
 That's fine if you're day trading, but if you use a swing approach, it could end up blowing up your account.

 To reduce risk, swing traders can try investing in ETFs.
 ETFs are vehicles containing several stocks of different companies.
-A good example of an ETF holding DIS is the John Hancock Multifactor Media and Communications ETF or Vanguard Communication Services ETF.
+A good example of an ETF holding DIS is the John Hancock Multifactor Media and Communications ETF (JHCS) or Vanguard Communication Services ETF (VOX).
 Buying an ETF helps you mitigate risk by distributing it over several companies.

 Step 5: Set up your order